BassemArfaoui/Authentification-System-With-Passport---Google-Oauth2---Facebook-Oauth---JWT---NodeMailer---Bcrypt/README.md

    npm run dev
    ```

+## Contributing

+Contributions are welcome!
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.

+### Needed Contributions

+- **Make the app responsive:** Improve the front-end design to ensure that the application is fully responsive and works well on various devices and screen sizes.
+- **Bug fixes:** Identify and fix any existing bugs in the application.

 ## Additional Information

 - This project uses Passport for authentication, integrating both Google OAuth2 and Facebook OAuth.